Advertiser Disclosure

 Milestone Bonus

 When a member stays 40 nights, the member will earn 10,000 bonus points for every 10 additional nights beyond 40 nights with no cap.
-On the sixtieth night in a calendar year, the member will earn an additional 30,000 bonus points, in addition to the 10,000 bonus points that member will earn at 60 nights.
+After 60 nights in a calendar year, the member will earn an additional 30,000 bonus points, in addition to the 10,000 bonus points that member will earn at 60 nights.

 For those of you familiar with the World of Hyatt program, Hyatt offers a similar milestone structure.
-The key difference is that the World of Hyatt program offers a cash or points option, among other benefits, when milestones are achieved.
+The key difference is that the World of Hyatt program offers a broader choice of incentives to choose from at different levels.

-Bottom Line: Upgrades and breakfast are 2 elite benefits that can be useful for Gold members.
+Upgrades and food credits are 2 elite benefits that can be useful for Gold members.
 While room upgrades to suites are not included, upgrades to preferred rooms can make your stay more comfortable.

 Hilton Honors Diamond